 - Also be careful not to mix too much resin at once.
 This is because epoxy resin has a limited working time between 30 minutes and 1.5 hours.
 (This varies depending on the brand and manufacturer of the resin.)
 If you mix too much epoxy at once, you may run the risk of the resin hardening before your painting is finished.

-- After mixing you can colour your resin.
+- After mixing you can color your resin.
 Pour it into several different plastic cups and add a few drops of liquid resin paint or half a knife point of pigment.
 Be very sparing with the paint, because usually a very small amount is enough.
 Work slowly until the desired color intensity is reached.

 Casting the Resin Painting